alexgriff/Loops-with-Objects-Code-Along-and-Challenge/README.md

 A few things to take note of here.

-The `bubbles` array doesn't yet have anything in it, so notice that the second part of our for loop is `i < 300`.
+The `bubbles` array doesn't yet have anything in it, so notice that the second part of our `for` loop is `i < 300`.
 This means "count up to the number `300`".
-We can;t say something like `bubbles.length` because right now `bubbles.length` is `0`!
+We can't say something like `bubbles.length` because right now `bubbles.length` is `0`!

 What exactly is the *one* argument we pass to `push`?
 There's a lot of text in there, but in fact there is only one thing between the opening `(` and closing `)`.

 It's an object!

 Since this code is inside of a loop, it will happen many times.
-We could even declare a variable and each time the loop happens the it's like the variable is declared all over again.
+We could even declare a variable inside the loop and each time the loop happens the it's like the variable is declared all over again.

-I think making that object a variable will make the code a lot easier to follow.
+I think making that object we pass to `push` a variable will make the code a lot easier to follow.

 ```javascript
 for (var i = 0; i < 300; i++) {